4th Grade Program

-Fourth grade students continue to establish concrete knowledge and skills in core subject areas and are also devoted to cultivating strong character.
+We are committed not only to establishing concrete knowledge and skills in the core subject areas, but we are also devoted to cultivating strong characters in our students.
 Our goal is to create classroom environments that nurture discovery, creativity, and mutual respect among all students.
 Our job as the teacher is to provide learning opportunities for students to capitalize on their strengths and talents as they work toward achieving success in all areas: Reading, Language Arts, Math, Social Studies, and Spelling.
 Students attend chapel daily and have the opportunity to be chapel leaders and cross bearers.

 Special Events and Activities:

-DRT Essay Contest: Daughters of the Republic of Texas Essay Contest: Students learn how to write a 500 word essay using an interdisciplinary and multisensory approach to enrich reading comprehension, integrate technology, and reinforce their skills.
+Texas History Essay Contest: Students learn how to write an essay using an interdisciplinary and multisensory approach to enrich reading comprehension, integrate technology, and reinforce their skills.

-DRT Field Trip: The students work very hard on their essay, and as a reward we plan an out of town field trip for them and their families.
+Texas History Field Trip: The students work very hard on their essays, and as a reward we plan an out of town field trip for them and their families.
 Some cities we’ve visited include San Antonio, Austin, and Houston.
 It has become an Episcopal Day School tradition and an educational experience the students never forget!

 Spelling Bee: Three representatives from each class participate in the EDS spelling bee for a chance to compete in the BANSA spelling bee.